Architect0711/AngularTutorial/AngularTutorial.md

 # Angular 5 Tutorial

 I use this document as a reference for Angular development.
 All code examples are copy & paste-able.
-Some code examples worked with complex objects that were parts of programs I created, so they need to be adapted to your specific use case.
+Some code Examples work with complex Objects that were Parts of Programs I created or from Tutorials that I watched, so they need to be adapted to your specific use case.
 Also, I don't bother with removing all the css classes assigned to my HTML elements when I copy & paste my code in here.

 [Codevolution Angular 5 Tutorial - Youtube](https://www.youtube.com/watch?v=0eWrpsCLMJQ&list=PLC3y8-rFHvwhBRAgFinJR8KHIrCdTkZcZ)